Title

 Most areas of the campus, subject to availability and academic schedules, may be used for filming based on approval, with the following exceptions:

-• South Building
+- South Building

-• Wilson Library
+- Wilson Library

-• The Old Well
+- The Old Well

-• The Bell Tower
+- The Bell Tower

 Limitations

-• All filming at interior locations require advance permission, and no filming will be allowed in libraries or classrooms during exam periods.
+- No filming will be allowed in libraries or classrooms during exam periods.

-• School groups often visit our campus, and identifiable minors cannot be filmed without parental permission.
+- School groups often visit our campus, and identifiable minors cannot be filmed without parental permission.

-• Production companies must be escorted at all times by a designee of University Communications while on campus property for production purposes.
+- Production companies must be escorted at all times by a designee of University Communications while on campus property for production purposes.

 Location Agreement

-Location Fees
+Facility Fees

 Construction and Special Requests

-Special requests affecting University buildings and grounds (removal of bike racks, flagpoles, tree and shrubbery pruning, etc.) must be submitted to the Media Relations office as soon as possible and will be subject to approval.
+Special requests affecting University buildings and grounds (removal of bike racks, flagpoles, tree and shrubbery pruning, etc.) must be submitted to the Media Relations office as soon as possible and will be subject to University approval.
 Representatives from affected University departments, along with a Media Relations representative, will be present during scouting on campus to discuss these requests.

-Temporary construction must be done in a way that does not damage University property or endanger students, faculty, staff, or visitors.
+Temporary construction must be done in a way that does not damage University property or endanger students, faculty, staff or visitors.
 The University’s Facilities Management Office must approve such alterations in advance.
 The University will require a list of specific materials the production company would like to use and the manner in which it will use them.

 Insurance